 Any time an Analysts' Note refers to a charity's Audited Financial Statements or IRS tax form, CharityWatch encourages interested donors to obtain a copy of the referenced documents so that they may view the information in context.
 Please contact the charity directly to request a copy of any referenced document.
 Charity tax forms and audits may also be obtained from a number of online databases.
 For a list of sources, please visit our LINKS page.

-CharityWatch issues separate ratings for 501(c)(3) & 501(c)(4) organizations, even when their financial activities are included together in a consolidated audit, due to their different treatment under the IRS tax code.
+CharityWatch issues separate ratings for 501(c)(3) & 501(c)(4) organizations, even when the financial activities of the entities are included together in a consolidated audit, due to their differing tax treatments by the IRS.
 For more information on this topic, please see our sections on Types of Non-Profits, Tax Status, and Treatment of Related Organizations, which can be found in "Criteria & Methodology" under the "About Us" navigation header.

 For more information about things to consider when donating to organizations that have related public charity and social welfare entities, click on the "Donor Alerts & Articles / Media" tab (above), and read "Sorting Out Non-Profit Pairs."

-"The NRA is affiliated with the [NRA] Foundation, the CRDF [NRA Civil Rights Defense Fund], SCF [NRA Special Contribution Fund] and the FAF [NRA Freedom Action Foundation] by virtue of the control vested with the NRA's Board of Directors to appoint the Board of Trustees of each affiliate.
-The PVF [NRA Political Victory Fund] is a separately unincorporated political action committee of the NRA whose five officers are NRA employees.
-The NRA provides certain benefits to the affiliates at no cost, among which are the use of office space and other administrative support services.
-Management has determined that the fair value of these benefits is minimal, and accordingly, no amounts are reflected in [the] financial statements."
+"The Foundation is affiliated with the NRA by virtue of the control vested with the NRA's Board of Directors to appoint the Trustees of the Foundation.
+The Foundation has received certain benefits from this affiliation at no cost, among which are various administrative and support services.
+Management has determined that the fair value of these benefits is minimal, and accordingly, no amounts are reflected in these [audited] financial statements.